 SUPERINTENDENT'S COMPENDIUM: of Designations, Closures, Permit Requirements and Other Restrictions Imposed Under Discretionary Authority - 36 CFR 1.7(b)

-In accordance with regulations and the delegated authority provided in Title 36, Code of Federal Regulations ("36 CFR"}, Chapter 1, Parts 1-7, authorized by Title 16 United States Code, Section 3, the following provisions apply to all lands and waters administered by the National Park Service, within the boundaries of New River Gorge National River, Gauley River National Recreation Area and Bluestone National Scenic River.
+In accordance with regulations and the delegated authority provided in Title 36, Code of Federal Regulations ("36 CFR"}, Chapter 1, Parts 1-7, authorized by Title 16 United States Code, Section 3, the following provisions apply to all lands and waters administered by the National Park Service, within the boundaries of New River Gorge National Park and Preserve, Gauley River National Recreation Area and Bluestone National Scenic River.
 Unless otherwise stated, these regulatory provisions apply in addition to the requirements contained in 36 CFR, Chapter 1, Parts 1-7.

 Written determinations, which explain the reasoning behind the superintendent's use of discretionary authority, as required by Section 1.5(c}, appear in this document identified by italicized print.

 Visitors may obtain a copy of this compendium, additional information or permit applications by contacting: